Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Resource Diversity}

-Most of the papers reviewed focused on a cloud provider offering \textit{heterogeneous} resources with varying configurations (such as CPU cores, memory, and storage), aiming to identify the optimal resource configuration for each task based on its requirements and scheduling objectives and constraints (e.g., deadlines and budgets).
-However, some researchers opted for a \textit{homogeneous} environment, using a single resource type for all tasks, typically to simplify the scheduling process and reduce the search space \cite{11, 16}.
-To justify this approach, Malawski et al. \cite{21} argue that, for most applications, there will generally be one or two VM types that offer the best price/performance ratio.
-In contrast, Taheri et al. \cite{1} utilized only a single type of large VMs, then employed containers to schedule tasks on these VMs.
+The majority of reviewed studies considered CSPs offering \textit{heterogeneous} resources with varying configurations, such as CPU cores, memory, and storage, aiming to select the optimal resource configuration for each task based on its requirements and scheduling objectives.
+Conversely, some researchers have opted for a \textit{homogeneous} environment, using a single resource type for all tasks to simplify scheduling and reduce the search space \cite{11, 16}.
+Malawski et al. \cite{21} justify this approach by noting that, for most applications, typically one or two VM types provide the best price/performance ratio.
+Similarly, Taheri et al. \cite{1} utilized a single type of large VM with sufficient resources and employed containers to schedule multiple tasks on the same VM.